 Progression of the 2010 Census Round

-Two hundred twenty one (221) countries or areas have scheduled at least one census in the 2010 census round spanning the period 2005 to 2014.
+Two hundred fourteen (214) countries or areas have conducted at least one census in the 2010 census round spanning the period 2005 to 2014.
 This also includes countries which base their detailed population statistics on population registers, administrative records, sample surveys or other sources or a combination of those sources.
-Of those 221 countries or areas, 211 have already conducted a census in this census round.
-Fourteen countries or areas have not scheduled any census for the 2010 round (as of 1 July 2014; for a detailed table see here).
+Twenty one countries or areas have not conducted a census for the 2010 round (as of 1 December 2014; for a detailed table see here).

 Figure 1 shows the overall temporal distribution of censuses over the period of the 2010 round (first censuses only).
-The peak of the census round in terms of the number of censuses taken is the year 2011 when 62 countries or areas conducted a census.
+The peak of the census round in terms of the number of censuses taken is the year 2011 when 60 countries or areas conducted a census.
 The graphs in Figure 2 show the temporal distribution of census taking in each major region of the world.
-Note that the dates of scheduled censuses may change and that countries or areas that have not yet scheduled a census may do so in the future.

 Fig. 1: Distribution of conducted and scheduled censuses over the period of the 2010 Census Round.
 For every country or area only the first census in this round is included.